scikit-plots/scikit-plots/scikitplot/_externals/_sphinx_ext/_sphinx_ai_assistant/FREE_PROXY_SOLUTIONS.md

 #: Optional when BACKEND_URL is set (DMR and public ZeroGPU Spaces do not need it).
 HF_TOKEN: str = os.environ.get("HF_TOKEN", "").strip()

+#: Proxy version string — single source of truth for /health and root() responses.
+#: Update this constant on every deployment; never scatter version literals.
+#: v6+: import from _shared_logic.PROXY_VERSION when migrating to the split layout.
+PROXY_VERSION: str = "6.0.0"

 # Startup validation — fail fast with a clear error message.
 # A misconfigured Space logs this error immediately on start, not silently on first request.
 if not BACKEND_URL and not HF_TOKEN: